Skip to main content

 At Sheffield Children’s NHS Foundation Trust staff have a duty to safeguard children and young people from harm.
 The Child Protection Team offers advice, support and training to all staff on issues relating to safeguarding children and young people.
 The team consists of safeguarding / child protection specialists who work across all areas covered by...

-This page is for schools to better understand how a vaccination clinic is carried out.
+Vaccination clinics in schools This page is for schools to better understand how a vaccination clinic is carried out.
 Use the table below to search for your school’s visit date.
 What happens before a vaccination clinic?
-The School Age Immunisation Service (SAIS) Admin team will send e-consent links to schools, families and young people along with planned dates of...
+The School Age Immunisation Service (SAIS) Admin team will send e-consent links to schools, families and young people along...

 Welcome to Sapphire Lodge at the Becton Centre where we have places for 10 young people aged 13-18 who are experiencing emotional and behavioural difficulties.
 We are an open adolescent unit offering mental health care for adolescents with a serious mental illness, who require hospital admission.
 Most young people come to us through planned or...